SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 side may close the connection at any time!
 On reconnect, it is recommended, that the ECS does send a ``*IDN?`` and a ``describe`` message.
-If the reponses match the responses from the previous connection, the ECS should continue as if no interruption happend.
+If the reponses match the responses from the previous connection, the ECS should continue without any internal reconfiguring, as if no interruption happend.
 If the response of the description does not match, it is up to the ECS how to handle this.

 Naturally, if the previous connection was activated, an ``activate`` message has to be sent before it can continue as before.